 The Aeolian Islands in south Italy are the stuff of legends and a geological paradise.
 Stromboli, the ancient lighthouse of the Mediterranean, is famous for its fountain eruptions.
 Vulcano is the namegiver of eruptive mountains we now know as volcanoes.
 Regular ferries from Naples or Milazzo on Sicily going to Stromboli, Lipari and Vulcano make it easy to go island hopping on the Aeolian Islands.

 Mount Etna is Europe’s most active volcano, and it’s in a constant state of excitement.
-Often it’s just quietly steaming away, sometimes even producing pretty smoke rings.
+Often it’s just quietly steaming away, and you can do many beautiful hikes in the summit area.
 But when it erupts it can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.

 Stromboli is the stuff of legends and the ancient lighthouse of the Mediterranean.
 The volcano island has been erupting its mesmerizing glow for over 2000 years, in such a way it has actually become the ‘type locality’ for it.
-I saw its triangular shape looming on the horizon, excited to finally see the strombolian action from up close.
+When I saw its triangular shape looming on the horizon, it was pulling me like a force from the centre of the earth, excited to finally see the strombolian action from up close.